liammcmillen/gpt-4o-agent/README.md

 # About the project
 This basic agent, powered by OpenAI's GPT-4o model, is designed to assist with installation and debugging tasks on Linux machines by executing bash commands directly.
-USE AT YOUR OWN RISK, this program essentially has free reign over your linux machine, this is obviously a huge security risk and I heavily recommend making backups of your system on a separate device.
+USE AT YOUR OWN RISK, this program essentially has free reign over your linux machine, this is obviously a huge security risk and I heavily recommend making backups of your system on a separate device and/or first experimenting with it on a VM

 ## Prerequisites